 If any of our product candidates receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
 For example, current cancer treatments like chemotherapy and radiation therapy are well established in the medical community, and doctors may continue to rely on these treatments to the exclusion of our product candidates.
-In addition, physicians, patients and third-party payors may prefer other novel products to ours.
+In addition, physicians, patients and third-party payors may prefer other novel products to ours, such as the recently approved immune-oncology therapies, in which there is increasing awareness and interest.
 If our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
 The degree of market acceptance of our product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- the efficacy and safety and potential advantages and disadvantages compared to alternative treatments; - our ability to offer our products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of our marketing and distribution support; - the availability of third-party coverage and adequate reimbursement, including patient cost-sharing programs such as copays and deductibles; - our ability to develop or partner with third-party collaborators to develop companion diagnostics; - the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.
+- the efficacy and safety and potential advantages and disadvantages compared to alternative treatments; - our ability to offer our products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments;

+- the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of our marketing and distribution support; - the availability of third-party coverage and adequate reimbursement, including patient cost-sharing programs such as copays and deductibles; - our ability to develop or partner with third-party collaborators to develop companion diagnostics; - the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.